A Will states who inherits your estate. Without one, you die intestate and your estate is distributed according to the rules set by law.

 It heps protect your partner’s financial future, as they would not inherit your estate if you are unmarried.

-If you are married/in a civil partnership and die intestate, your spouse inherits the first £250,000 and then half of the remaining estate.
+If you are married/in a civil partnership and die intestate in England and Wales, your spouse inherits the first £250,000 and then half of the remaining estate.

 The rest is passed to children.